Abrie282/CMPG-323-OVERVIEW-34962913/README.md

      for POE there will be a repository called: "POE"

 2 Branching Strategy:
-I will have a main or master branch and then also a develop or dev branch, changes will be made on the dev branch and then merged onto the main or master branch.
+I will have a main or master branch and work directly on that branch.

 3 .gitignore:
 I will use gitignore to ignore certain files when my projects are being commited.